Best Mattress for Arthritis in 2026

 Latex mattress

 Latex is a dense, rubbery material that can be natural, synthetic, or a combination of both.
 It is often used as a foam in mattresses and is known for its durability and responsiveness.
-Latex contours similar to memory foam, and its breathability and bounce can make it a good choice for anyone with arthritis who may want a mattress that’s easier to move on.
+The best latex mattresses contour similar to memory foam, and their breathability and bounce can make them a good choice for anyone with arthritis who may want a mattress that’s easier to move on.
 Latex mattresses do tend to be heavier and more expensive than other kinds.

 Adjustable mattress and base